PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/onboarding/how_onboarding_works.md

 ***

 You should now get started on your onboarding project!
-See the wiki page of your specific project for instructions.
-Good luck!
+See [the project's README]() for more details!